 Families may continue to receive MFIP child care assistance as long as they are participating in MFIP and engaged in authorized activities.
 Families may receive 12 consecutive months of transition year child care assistance as long as the family is income-eligible and engaged in an authorized activity.
+After the 12 months if the family remains on the waiting list for the Basic Sliding Fee program, the family can receive a transition year extension as long as the family remains eligible for assistance.
 Families may receive assistance through the Basic Sliding Fee program as long as the family is income-eligible and engaged in an authorized activity.
 Student assistance under the Basic Sliding Fee program is limited to the amount of time necessary to complete a degree program.
 Child care assistance for job search activities for families without an employment plan is limited to 240 hours per year.

-Limits on the amount of child care assistance by activity are presented in the table below.
+Limits on the amount of child care assistance by activity are presented in the following table.